jorge3186/nbaTrends/README.md

 # NBA Trends
 This is a docker service that will use web-scraper jobs to pick up various NBA Information from popular websites and place them in a Hadoop file system (HDFS).
-Once populated, ETL jobs are then used to save to that data to a Mongo db which is used by a vue.js application to display the current trends and projected changes in the NBA on a daily basis.
+Once populated, ETL jobs are then used to save  that data to a Mongo db which is used by a vue.js Front End application to display the current trends and projected changes in the NBA on a daily basis.

-This docker swarm sends all logs to a splunk instance that you can visit at http://localhost:31000.
+This docker swarm sends all logs to a splunk instance that you can visit at port 31000.
 The swarm consists of at minimum 8 containers.
 - Splunk Enterprise Instance
 - Hadoop Master Node
 - Hadoop Worker Node (can be scaled)